Overstock: Blockchain Initiatives And Narrowing Retail Segment Loss Support Positive Momentum

 Overstock.com, Inc. (NASDAQ:OSTK) is one of the more speculative tech-stocks you'll find.
 While the company's namesake retail site still operates, the real focus has shifted towards its strategic investments in blockchain technologies through is 'Medici Ventures' segment.
 Even as the overall business remains unprofitable with negative cash flow, we see the stock benefiting from several positive developments setting up an improved outlook.

-Overstock is set to launch and distribute its first digital preferred shares in May which will trade on its proprietary platform.
+Overstock is set to launch and distribute its first digital preferred shares in May which will trade on an alternative trading system "ATS" operated by the company's tZERO ATS its proprietary platform.
 The timing is interesting as sentiment appears to be firming in the broader cryptocurrency space amid the ongoing global COVID-19 pandemic.
 Separately, we see some tailwinds for the retail business this quarter which may be benefiting from broader trends in e-commerce.
 Overstock is set to report earnings on April 30th, and we think positive comments by management can be the next catalyst for shares to move higher.

 (source: finviz.com)